1Password

-1Password is a password manager developed by AgileBits Inc. It supports multiple platforms such as iOS, Android, Windows, Linux, and macOS.
+1Password is a password manager developed by the Canadian software company AgileBits Inc. It supports multiple platforms such as iOS, Android, Windows, Linux, and macOS.
 It provides a place for users to store various passwords, software licenses, and other sensitive information in a virtual vault that is locked with a PBKDF2-guarded master password.
-By default, the user’s encrypted vault is hosted on AgileBits’ servers for a monthly fee.
-The company is based in Toronto, Canada.
+By default, the user’s encrypted vault is hosted on 1Password’s servers for a monthly fee.

-Password file syncing
+Password file synchronisation

 1Password can be configured through 1Password.com, a paid subscription-based server sync service maintained by the developers.
 Local Wi-Fi and iCloud sync were only available on iOS and macOS in previous versions.

-In 2017, the Travel Mode feature was introduced for subscribers of 1Password.com, which enables omission of password entries not tagged as safe for travel from the local storage on a particular device, reducing the impact of being obliged by officials to unlock access at country border crossings.
+In 2017, the Travel Mode feature was introduced for subscribers of 1Password.com, which enables the omission of password entries not tagged as safe for travel from the local storage on a particular device, reducing the impact of being obliged by officials to unlock access at the country border crossings.

 Browser extensions

 1Password integrates with desktop web browsers including Safari, Chrome, Firefox, Edge, and Opera.
 The extension can remember logins for websites, fill in website logins automatically, and generate random passwords for new websites.

 To use browser extensions, the user must have administrative rights on the computer where the browser is installed.
 This has been a problem with users on a PC assigned by a workplace without admin rights.
-To address this problem, 1Password offers plans for a monthly subscription fee aimed at businesses that allows web access to their usernames and passwords which can be copied and pasted into login screens.
+To address this problem, 1Password offers plans for a monthly subscription fee aimed at businesses that allow web access to their usernames and passwords which can be copied and pasted into login screens.
 Plans for family and individual use are also available.

 1Password also offers a standalone extension called 1Password X, available for Firefox, Chrome, and Opera.
 1Password X is designed to work without a companion desktop app, but a 1Password.com subscription is required.

 On the mobile side, 1Password offers integration with browsers and apps on iOS and Android devices using various methods.
 More convenient methods of filling and saving login information are provided in iOS 12 and Android Oreo (and later), respectively.